The E. M. Viquesney Doughboy Database

 Smithsonian Art Inventory Control Number: NO ENTRY.

-Shown above at its old location in Hein Park (where it was recognized as a Viquesney by Markesan Mayor Rick Slate).
-Now in Grand River Memorial Park, in an area known as North Terrace on the grounds of Markesan Resident Home, 1130 North Margaret Street.
+Shown above at its new location in Grand River Memorial Park, in an area known as North Terrace on the grounds of Markesan Resident Home, 1130 North Margaret Street.

 ERECTED BY AUGUST F. HEIN